 At first glance the MIDI Controller may not look too attractive in this comparison.
 Depending on the controller it can be either a cheap solution or a more expensive solution, however it always requires quite some effort: You first need to think about what controls you need, then find a suitable controller, and finally assign all the functions using a not so user-friendly software.
 However the reason why I wrote this article is to help you getting started with these drawbacks to get your own MIDI2LR setup running more easily.

-Next week I will explain, which controls you may want to have on a MIDI controller for Lightroom, give you some criteria for selecting a suitable MIDI controller, and also present a few MIDI controllers that might work well for you.
+In the next part I will explain, which controls you may want to have on a MIDI controller for Lightroom, give you some criteria for selecting a suitable MIDI controller, and also present a few MIDI controllers that might work well for you.

 All articles in this series: